janniklasrose/microscopy-image-processing/docs/widefield.md

 [ndpitools](https://www.imnc.in2p3.fr/pagesperso/deroulers/software/ndpitools/) was published [here](https://doi.org/10.1186/1746-1596-8-92).
 It has command line binaries for scripted image extraction (with support for cropping and tiling), and also provides an ImageJ plug-in (see relevant section).

+An example of using `ndpisplit` (which extracts TIFF files at variable resolution from the NDPI file) can be found [in this Bash snippet](https://gitlab.com/janniklasrose/microscopy-image-processing/snippets/1995477).

 ## Scripting

 NDPI files are just [TIFF](https://en.wikipedia.org/wiki/TIFF) (Tagged Image File Format) with extra tags.